 We all have temptation in our lives in one form or another.
 Your weakness may not be mine, and my weakness might not be yours.

-The Ten Commandments are for our own good, they help keep us from temptation, and gives us a so called fire wall from the sin, but like all firewalls, temptation can still get in and do a great deal of damage!
+The Ten Commandments are for our own good, they help keep us from harm, and gives us a so-called firewall from the sin, but like all firewalls, temptation can still get in and do a great deal of damage!

 The best defense against temptation is to walk close to God, resist the devil, to put on the armor of God, prayer, Bible reading, fellowship with other believers, and to avoid those situations that you know are a weakness of yours.